taanguyen/blog/content/blog/firstpost/firstpost.md

 ---

 ## My lackluster origin story
 I grew up rather reluctant to move.
-I was the kind of kid to stay indoors- reading, daydreaming, watching cartoons, or exercising my thumbs playing Pokemon on a Nintendo DS.
+I was the kind of kid to stay indoors- reading, daydreaming, watching cartoons, or exercising my thumbs playing Pokemon on a Gameboy Advance SP.
 Also, I'm categorically bad at sports.

 For someone who voluntarily avoids physical activity, I never imagined I would love dancing.
 I was 13 when I discovered K-pop, which sparked my interest in movement.
 I was increasingly drawn to this genre because the dancing looked cool and expressive, albeit corny at times.
 As an Asian-American, I greatly appreciated how Asian idols defied the stereotype of Asians being geeky, awkward, unattractive, or lacking personality.